hackclub/hackclub/playbook/FACILITATOR.md

 6:45  | Demos!
 7:00  | Finish

-**Get everyone on Slack**
+**Get everyone on Tlk.io**

-  - Explain that Slack is a messaging app and we're using it so we can share links with each other.
+  - Explain that Tlk is a messaging app and we're using it so we can share links with each other.
-  - Tell hackers to follow directions on http://bit.ly/hackserieshome to signup for Slack
+  - Tell hackers to follow directions on http://bit.ly/hackserieshome to signup for Tlk
-  - 1 person demos how to signup for Slack on the projector
+  - 1 person demos how to signup for Tlk on the projector
     - When you are finished do the same thing as the person below
   - 1 person walks around the room to help people who get stuck
-    - Have the hackers who successfully signed up for Slack to help the ones that are stuck.
+    - Have the hackers who successfully signed up for Tlk to help the ones that are stuck.
 Why?
 Because you don't have enough time to help everyone individually.
-  - Tell people who have finished setting up slack to explore http://bit.ly/hackserieshome
+  - Tell people who have finished setting up Tlk to explore http://bit.ly/hackserieshome

 **Explain how to do the portfolio workshop**